Generic Name: famciclovir

 ‡Patients recurrence-free at time of last contact prior to withdrawal.

-Famvir-treated patients had approximately 1/5 the median number of recurrences as compared to placebo-treated patients.
+Famvir-treated patients had approximately one-fifth the median number of recurrences as compared to placebo-treated patients.
 Higher doses of Famvir were not associated with an increase in efficacy.

 Recurrent Orolabial or Genital Herpes in HIV-Infected Patients